Lanang Bridge

-The Lanang Bridge, Sarawak State Route Q326, is a 1.2-km toll bridge in Sibu, Sarawak, Malaysia.
+The Lanang Bridge, Sarawak Route Q326, is a 1.2-km toll bridge in Sibu, Sarawak, Malaysia.
 It was constructed in 2003 by a local concessionaire, Woodville Development Sdn.
 Bhd., a subsidiary of Shin Yang Group, to replace the former river ferry service crossing the Batang Rajang.
 The bridge, together with a series of states highways linking Sibu to Sarikei (Jalan Teluk Assan Q326, Jalan Tanjung Genting Q576, Jalan Kelupu Q206, Sarikei-Bintangor Highway Q345, and Sarikei-Pasi-Meradong Highway Q575), forms an alternative route for the Sarikei-Sibu section of the Pan Borneo Highway.
 Built at the total cost of RM 180 million, the bridge was opened to motorists on 11 April 2006.